garagehive/garagehive.github.io/docs/schedule-allocations-count.md

 We are currently reviewing this article before it is published, check back later.

 # How to Add Schedule Allocations Count in Garage Hive
 The addition of allocations count improves the visibility of Jobsheet allocations within the schedule.
-Garage Hive utilizes an right arrow emoji (➡️) accompanied by a number to indicate the number of pending or in-progress allocations for each Jobsheet.
+Garage Hive uses an right arrow emoji (➡️) accompanied by a number to indicate the number of pending or in-progress allocations for each Jobsheet.
 This feature allows users to easily identify Jobsheets with multiple ongoing tasks, thereby enhancing workflow management.
 Here is how to add the allocations count:

 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **schedule cell config**, and select the related link.